DataDog/hiring-engineers/answers.md

 ### Snapshot of Graph

-I set the timeframe to the past 5 minutes and sent a snapshot to myself:
+Now set the timeframe to the past 5 minutes and send a snapshot to myself using the @'your user id' notation.

 ![snapshot](snapshot.png)